TEC-joel/angular-basics/README.md

 ## How to Build and Deploy

-Best Practice is to use Docker
+Best Practice is to use Dockerfile

 ```bash
 FROM nginx:alpine